Debt-to-EBITDA Ratio Explained

 Debt-to-EBITDA Ratio Formula

-To calculate the ratio for debt to EBITDA, you would use this formula.
+To calculate the ratio for debt to EBITDA, you would use this formula:

-How the Debt-to-EBITDA Ratio Works
+What the Debt-to-EBITDA Ratio Tells You

 The debt/EBITDA ratio compares a company’s total liabilities to the actual cash it is bringing in.
 The goal of this financial ratio is to show how capable the business is of paying its debt and other liabilities.

 Generally, the lower the debt-to-EBITDA ratio, the more money your company has available to cover its financial obligations when they come due.
-A higher debt/EBITDA ratio, on the other hand, suggests that the business is heavily leveraged and might run into trouble paying upon its debts.
+A higher debt-to-EBITDA ratio, on the other hand, suggests that the business is heavily leveraged and might run into trouble paying upon its debts.

-What’s considered a good debt/EBITDA ratio will vary by industry.
+What’s considered a good debt-to-EBITDA ratio will vary by industry.
 Generally speaking, however, a ratio of 4 or 5 is considered to be high.
 This may be a red flag to potential investors or lenders that your business is over leveraged and could potentially default on its debts.

 Uses of Debt-to-EBITDA